Ellestir/AutoREBA/README.md

 The aim of this project is to address a research question related to posture ergonomics in Mixed Reality.
 The overarching theme of the project is "Multimodal Biofeedback for Enhancing Posture Ergonomics in Mixed Reality."

-The project involves approximately 13 students working collaboratively to answer the research question.
+The project involves 13 students + 1 Tutor working collaboratively to answer the research question.
 The team comprises four groups, each consisting of three members and a project manager.
 The groups are divided as follows:
 - [Computation and Visualization](Documentation/Computation&Visualization.md)
 - [Multi Device Communication](Documentation/Multi_Device_Communication.md)
 - [Multimodal Feedback](Documentation/Multimodal_Feedback.md)